shtigran/Resume/README.md

 ----
 ###EDUCATION:

-- Yerevan, Armenia Sep.
-Yerevan State University, Department of Geology and Geography PhD student, PhD degree 2011 – May 2014 :
+- Yerevan, Armenia Sep.2011 – May 2014 :  Yerevan State University, Department of Geology and Geography PhD student, PhD degree

 - Yerevan, Armenia Sep.
 Yerevan State University, Department of Geology and Geography, Master of Science (Diploma with Honor)
   2009 – May 2011 :
 - Yerevan, Armenia Sep.
 Yerevan State University, Department of Geology, Bachelor’s Degree (Diploma with Honor)